primitivefinance/primitive-dodoc/README.md

 Dodoc integrates a super cool template engine called [SquirrellyJS](https://github.com/squirrellyjs/squirrelly), allowing anyone to create new output formats easily.

-You can checkout the [default Markdown template](https://) to get some inspiration as well as [SquirrellyJS documentation](https://squirrelly.js.org/docs).
+You can checkout the [default Markdown template](https://) to get some inspiration, as well as [SquirrellyJS documentation](https://squirrelly.js.org/docs) to learn more about it.
 Feel free to be creative, any kind of output such as Markdown, HTML or even JSON is supported!

-Once you're satisfied, simply refer to your template using the `templatePath` in your configuration and Dodoc will use it to output the documentation!
+Once you're satisfied, simply refer to your template using the `templatePath` parameter in your configuration and Dodoc will use it to output the documentation!